 Wait until this completes

+This might take a long time to complete.
+In REVmb, after some restructuring of the 200-page Annex C (MIB), a compare of the document and its predecessor failed to complete after 24 hours running time on a fast desktop machine.
+I think the running time is a polynomial of the file size.

+You can create a redline by exporting to Word, doing a document compare and then importing to Frame.
+This requires some manual work, but the execution time for the same compare as above was 2 seconds.

+Or you can split the document into multiple parts.
+REVmb ended up with Annex C split into 4 separate files.

-Exit frame
+Exit Frame

 Doesn’t matter about saving summary.fm

-Frame when comparing two “fred.fm” files, frame creates the redline in “fredCMP.fm”.
+Frame when comparing two “fred.fm” files, Frame creates the redline in “fredCMP.fm”.
 You need to delete the new “fred.fm” and rename the *CMP.fm file to “fred.fm”.
 That way you can re-open the book, and it now refers to the redline file.
 The following script does the renaming: